Energy

 The heat pumps are very efficient and use a maximum of 4kW to provide 12.5kW of heating or cooling.
 In practice, they use between 500W to 2kW.

-The effect of our energy conservation measures means (for our property and EVs) we have zero power usage between May to September and annual power costs under £900 at May 2023 electricity tariffs.
+The effect of our energy conservation measures means (for our property and EVs) we have zero power usage between May to September and annual power costs under £1,000 at 2024 electricity tariffs.

 Energy Efficient Features